 Receptions and open houses provide time for attendees to relax and connect with colleagues and friends.
 From the First-Timers Welcome to networking meet-ups for specialty groups, there are many ways to add some fun to your professional development at the ASHA Convention.

-Various lounges will be located throughout the Exhibit Hall and the Poster Hall.
+Various lounges will be located throughout the Exhibit Hall and other areas within the convention center.
 Plan to stop by the lounges to chat with ASHA staff and volunteer leaders to learn more about ASHA services or programs, or use the spaces to rest between visiting with exhibitors or viewing posters.

 In addition to over 300 exhibiting companies, the Exhibit Hall offers a number of opportunities to network, including a daily lunch break that provides dedicated time to visit exhibitors and socialize, the Caring Square community service activity, various lounges, and the Welcome Reception on Thursday evening.